sigmasky/TCHO/README.md

 ## 🧠 Rationate

-To demostrate architectures and object-oriented patterns for computer game design.
+To demonstrate architectures and object-oriented patterns for computer game design.
 Animation, simulation, user interfaces, graphics, and intelligent behaviors.

 ## 💻 Technologies